jundalisay/spblist/content/en/research/einstein/relativity/section-20.md

-> Superphysics Note: Einstein invents General Relativity by creating the idea of inertial mass which is really Newton's third law.
-This is why he has to say that everything is moving -- because his inertial gravity is not really gravity, but just action and reaction.
+{{< n n="Einstein invents General Relativity by creating the idea of inertial mass which is really Newton's third law.
+This is why he has to say that everything is moving -- because his inertial gravity is not really gravity, but just action and reaction." >}}

 <!-- Assuming empty space so far removed from stars and other appreciable masses that we have before us approximately the conditions required by the fundamental law of Galilei.